Zimin0/Zimin0/README.md

 ### :man_technologist: About Me :
-I am a Python and C++(sligtly C...) developer
+I am a Python developer
-:boom: Have various projects, connected with Django, Fast API, Python libraries, like:
+---
+My areas of development:
 * Websites using Django
 * API based websites on FastAPI
 * API's using REST API